-Mr Stephen Rodgers was appointed Company Secretary on 15 March 2018, following the retirement of Mr Damian Cronin from the role.
-Mr Cronin had been Company Secretary since 2014.
+Mr Stephen Rodgers was appointed Company Secretary on 15 March 2018.
 Mr Rodgers is a lawyer with over 30 years' experience and holds a Bachelor of Laws degree from Queensland University of Technology.
 Stephen practiced law with several firms in Brisbane and for many years operated his own specialist commercial and property law practice before joining the ASX listed Sunshine Gas Limited as the in-house Legal and Commercial Counsel.
-After the successful takeover of SGL by QGC in 2008 Stephen was appointed as Company Secretary to Comet Ridge Limited, a position he still holds.
+In 2008, Stephen was appointed as Company Secretary to Comet Ridge Limited, a position he still holds.
 Stephen is also the Company Secretary for Galilee Energy Limited.
 Stephen has extensive experience in the operation and running of an ASX listed oil and gas company as well as a detailed knowledge of Governance and legal matters.